Hi! I’m Sarah and I’m so grateful to be able to share my story with you.

 My dark years:

 I received my certification as an Eating Disorder Recovery Coach from The Carolyn Costin Institute, where I was supervised and trained directly under Carolyn Costin, world-renowned eating disorder therapist, author, and founder of Monte Nido residential treatment centres.
-I also volunteered as a Recovery Mentor with MentorConnect, and this experience also helped plant the seed for wanting to become a recovery coach.
-I found it deeply rewarding being part of someone else's transformative journey towards a deeper, more peaceful relationship with food, themselves and the world.
+I also volunteered as a Recovery Mentor, and this experience also helped plant the seed for wanting to become a recovery coach.
+I found it deeply rewarding to be a part of someone else's transformative journey towards a deeper, more peaceful relationship with food, themselves and the world.

 In my free time now, at last, I enjoy doing what I truly feel like doing.
-Lately, this has been a lot of relaxing by reading and knitting, spending time with my fiancé and close friends and family, and traveling.
-I also continue to value and love doing the things that helped me to recover and which continue to deepen my sense of spirituality and connection with the world - meditating, journaling, walking in nature, and reading a wide variety of spiritual and self-help books (I've listed some of my favourites here).
+Lately, this has been a lot of relaxing by reading and knitting (I hope to start an Etsy store soon), spending time with close friends and family, and traveling.
+I also continue to value and love doing the things that helped me to recover and which continue to deepen my sense of spirituality and connection with the world - meditating, journaling, walking in nature, and reading an eclectic mix of spiritual and self-help books (I've listed some of my favourites here).